Aqua5lad/Project-2018/README.md

 ## Investigation of the Problem with data analysis

 ### Project Methodology
-The dataset is investigated by creating a python program called NumpyData.py which will do the following:
+The dataset is investigated by creating a python program called NumpyData.py which performs the following tasks:

 1. Load the iris dataset as a .csv file from within the Project-2018 repository
 2. Load the NumPy and Matplotlib python libraries to enable statistical analysis and graphical representations.
-3. Analyse the dataset to find the min, max and mean values of each variable
+3. Analyse the dataset to find the min, max and mean values of each variable, and it's standard deviation.
 4. Further analyse the data for each variety subset, as to the min, max and mean values of each variable
-5. generate graphics to illustrate some differences in data distributions, by variable, identifying any clusters.
+5. Generate graphics to illustrate some differences in data distributions, by variable, identifying any clusters.

 ### 1. Statistical analysis of the dataset